AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 <a id="conditions-directive"></a>
 #### Conditions

-Filters maintainers can use these conditions to supply different rules depending on the ad blocker type.
+Filters maintainers can use conditions to supply different rules depending on the ad blocker type.
 When an adblocker encounters an `!#if` directive, followed eventually by an `!#endif` directive, it will compile the code inside of the directives block only if the specified condition is true.
 Condition supports all the basic logical operators.

 > A conditional directive beginning with an `!#if` directive must explicitly be terminated with an `!#endif` directive.